 You will receive an advance announcement via email regarding any changes to business hours such as New Year holidays.

-For editing/rewriting, we accept all Microsoft Word formats, as well as Open Office and LaTeX.
+For editing/rewriting, we accept all Microsoft Office formats, as well as Open Office and LaTeX.

-Yes, this is included in Expert Editing.
+Yes, this is included in Expert Editing only.
 When we edit the manuscript, we will check basic journal guidelines and make sure your manuscript is correct.

 - Check and change spelling/language (use the spelling style specified in the journal guidelines or if there are no requirements use whatever is dominant in the manuscript)